mkmikeinrussia/100-days-of-code/README.md

 -
 # Code Log

-### Day 3: x = int (input(): July 16, 2019 - Tuesday)
+### Day 3: x = int(input()): July 16, 2019 - Tuesday

 **Progress**
   1. Finished lesson 11

   **Thoughts**
   Tried to get my user input program to get a number input then add or subtract until the number equaled 42.
-  I did not get farther than an if statement but I will work on it further later on.
+  I did not get further than an if statement but I will work on it later on.

   As an aside this lesson showed me how to take a user inputed number as a string and convert it to an integer.
-This let me do som e math on the user geneerated number.
+This let me do some math on the user generated number.

 ### Day 2: Escpaes July 15, 2019 - Monday